intmus/inttheory19-20/_22-intro-to-non-diatonic-materials/a1-ex-nondiatonicscales.md

 d B G| D E d/2>d/2| B G A| G2|]{% endcapture %}
 {% include abc-example.html number="8" abc=ex8 %}

-We covered the standard major and minor pentatonic scales in Unit 2b, and you probably noticed that the Hirajoshi pentatonic scale is a combination of the two standard pentatonic scales.
-This is easiest to see if you look at them as relating to a major scale--The hirajoshi shares the scale degrees with the major pentatonic, but the accidentals from the minor scale.
+We covered the standard major and minor pentatonic scales in Unit 2b, and you hopefully can see how the Hirajoshi pentatonic scale combines aspects of both standard Western pentatonic scales--the hirajoshi uses the scale degrees of the major pentatonic but the accidentals from the natural minor scale.

 Pentatonic scales | 1 | 2 | 3 | 4 | 5
  --- | --- | --- | --- | --- | ---